 Do you include lighting?

 Yes.
 We do include tasteful modern dance floor lighting with all of our packages.
 Your DJ will work with you to decide the amount of lighting you want him to bring and use.
-You can also upgrade and add on options such as uplighting or moving head "intelligent" lighting systems for your event.
+You can also upgrade and add on options such as uplighting to enhance your event.
+If lighting is not your thing, you can opt to book our services ala carte without lighting.

 Are you an interactive DJs/entertainers?